Barack Obama isn't the only one doing it.

-The piece, which opens with a quote from the first mother in-law's son, Craig Robinson, about how she had to be dragged "kicking and screaming" away from her home in Chicago, goes on to explain, in the words of Michelle Obama and Robinson herself, how quickly she took a liking to life in the Executive Mansion — which includes lunches with famous people, dinners at fancy restaurants, and concerts at the Kennedy Center (viewed from the presidential box).
-Mother's Day Wishlist
+The piece, which opens with a quote from the first mother-in-law's son, Craig Robinson, about how she had to be dragged "kicking and screaming" away from her home in Chicago, goes on to explain (in the words of Michelle Obama and Robinson herself), how quickly she took a liking to life in the Executive Mansion.

-"She has a very full social life," the First Lady says, "So much so that sometimes we have to plan our schedule around her."
+"She has a very full social life," the First Lady said.
+"So much so that sometimes we have to plan our schedule around her."

-And so, inspired by Barack Obama and his particular situation, we've come up with a list of the pros and cons of living with one's mother in-law.
+We can't help but wonder: Does Obama face the same mother-in-law-related frustrations that the rest of us do?
+So, inspired by Barack Obama and his particular situation, we've come up with a list of the pros and cons of living with one's mother-in-law.

-1. Help with the kids.
+1. They can help with the kids.
 Marian Robinson looks over Sasha and Malia as they do everything from their homework to Easter egg hunts.
-If your in-laws are trustworthy and willing, they may be able to serve as home-based baby sitters as well.
+If your in-laws are trustworthy and willing, they may be able to serve as home-based babysitters as well.

-2. The chance to keep an eye on the elders.
+2. There's a chance to keep an eye on the elders.
 Some in-laws, like Robinson, run 50-yard dashes and take yoga classes in their spare time.
 Others suffer from slip-and-fall accidents and forget to take their heart medicine.
-Cohabitating with the in-laws means you can help keep them safe, if that's what they need.
+Co-habitating with the in-laws means you can help keep them safe, if that's what they need.

-3. More time with people you like.
+3. You can spend more time with people you like.
 Some people really like their in-laws.
 Really.

 1. They offer criticism about cooking and cleaning.
 Unlike the Obamas, most of us don't have a full staff of cooks and housekeepers.
 This means that any criticisms our in-laws voice about baking and dusting land squarely on our heads.